We Split from Split, with no Banana Split …

 Twenty-eight years ago I was in Split.

 When it was part of Yugoslavia.

-I was there with a team from YWAM – Youth With A Misson and it was smallish country-sized city, steeped in heritage.
+I was there with a team from YWAM – Youth With A Misson and it was a small country-sized city, steeped in heritage.

-And today as I walked through the arch of the walls to the city, I wanted to share my memories with my son who is nine years old.
+And today as I walked through the arch of the walls of the city, I wanted to share my memories with my son who is nine years old.